 Bamboo Flooring Performance Creation of Issues

 In the United States we have a lot of excellent distributors of flooring products.
 We also have a number of distributors that are more concerned with profit than they are with quality.
-While the majority of distributors are going to import the products of the most reliable manufacturers the fewer less reliable distributors are going to purchase product from whomever offers the best price and as a result more bamboo flooring performance issues are created.
+The majority of distributors are going to import the products of the most reliable manufacturers.
+Fewer less reliable distributors, purchase products from whomever offers the best price.
+Poor quality bamboo flooring creates performance issues.

 Why Will Bamboo Flooring Performance Differ on Different Installations?

 As a bamboo flooring inspector for the Weinheimer Group, it is not unusual to have a home developer or builder ask, ” I have installed this same product in other houses without problems, why am I having a problem here?”